Acid Rain

 Answer: C. Carbon monoxide

-2. What is the typical pH of acid rain?
+2. What is the typical pH of acid rains?

 A. 7